Terms and Conditions

 - The adjudicator’s decision will be final.
 No discussion will be entered into with any of the submitted applicants with regard to the judges’ decision.

-- Applicants must have email accounts in order to submit their work for consideration, because submissions can only be received on the MoLI website.
+- Applicants must have email accounts in order to submit their work for consideration.
 MoLI will not accept written/postal applications.
 If you are having technical difficulties with the online registration system, please contact [email protected].
 In the email, include your name, contact information, and name and address of your school.

 - Note to Parents/Guardians: In line with MoLI’s Child Protection and Welfare Policy, we cannot accept any work which does not give consent from a parent/guardian.
 This gives us consent to read the works from applicants and duly contact them regarding their submissions.
 During the selection process, jurors do not have access to the applicants personal information, whether submitted with an entry or otherwise.